Business Cash Advance

 • Purchase Equipment- When equipment financing leases or loans are not available, a cash advance can come in handy to acquire necessary equipment to run the business.

-• Repairs- Businesses always have repairs to make to a facility or perhaps equipment breaks down and needs repair as well.
+• Repairs-Businesses always have repairs to make to a facility or perhaps equipment breaks down and needs repair as well.

-Between a Merchant Cash Advance and Loans?
+What is the Difference Between a Merchant Cash Advance and Loans?

 The main difference between a cash advance and a loan is that you don’t need to go through a formal application process and a credit check to access funding with an advance.
 Merchant cash advances are faster and easier.
 But they usually also involve more interest and additional fees.